dobregons/sketch_polygon/README.md

-# sketch_polygon
+# Sketch Polygon
-Sketch Polygon using Fabric.js
+Sketch Polygon using Jquery and Fabric.js